ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

   MUST NOT use this form of
   the suboption unless explicitly configured (see {{api-considerations}}).
-  [[OPEN ISSUE: I just thought this up recently, so it's possible it's totally half-baked and won't work.]]
+  [[OPEN ISSUE: I just thought this up recently, so it's possible it's totally half-baked and won't work.
+In particular, am I chewing up too much option space?]]

 The ACK simply contains the bare TCP-ENO suboption.

 ## Session ID